parisminton/git-redact/README.md

 Your original files are copied to an ignored backup directory and renamed.
 The copies, which have now been redacted, are what Git will see when it's time to stage files for committing.

-At this point, **git-redact** prints to the terminal a list of all the changes it's made and asks if you approve.
+At this point, **git-redact** prints a list of all the changes it's made and asks if you approve.
 Hit 'y' and it prints a confirmation message and exits 0.
 Hit 'n' and it deletes the redacted copies, moves the originals back into the directory under their old names, prints a confirmation and exits 1.

 How to use it